CAT 2025 Question Paper, Previous Year Papers PDF (Slot 1, 2 & 3): Free Download

 CAT Sample Papers with Solutions by Shiksha

-Candidates must make sure that they solve CAT sample papers of various difficulty levels during the preparation phase.
-The best time to start solving sample papers of CAT after completing the exam syllabus.
-Those preparing for the CAT 2026 can check out Shiksha sample papers.
+Candidates must ensure they solve CAT sample papers of various difficulty levels during the preparation phase.
+The best time to start solving sample papers is after completing the CAT exam syllabus.
+Those preparing for the CAT 2026 can check out Shiksha sample papers and CAT exam previous year papers.
 These CAT sample papers have been prepared from original questions, keeping in mind the difficulty level.
 Candidates can download these CAT sample papers for free.

 Q&A Icon